rebaderbs/le-pain-bakery/README.md

 - [x] Create paper wireframes
 - [x] Create digital wireframes using Figma
 - [x] Build a low-fidelity prototype
-- [ ] Create a presentation for project research <-------in process!
+- [x] Create a presentation for project research
-- [ ] Create mockups
+- [ ] Create mockups <-------in process!
 - [ ] Apply visual design principles to mockups
 - [ ] Create a sticker sheet
 - [ ] Create a high-fidelity prototype